-Former New Zealand Prime Minister Sir John Key's surprise admission about United States president Donald Trump
+Former New Zealand Prime Minister Sir John Key's surprise admission about United States President Donald Trump

 Sir John Key has revealed that United States President Donald Trump would be part of his dream golfing quartet.

-The former New Zealand Prime Minister made the surprise statement when quizzed about his ideal golfing partners on the Golfizz podcast, with Trump making up an eclectic quartet alongside golfing icon Tiger and music superstar Ed Sheeran.
+The former New Zealand prime minister made the surprise statement when quizzed about his ideal golfing partners on the Golfizz podcast, with Trump making up an eclectic quartet alongside golfing icon Tiger Woods and music superstar Ed Sheeran.

 While noting that his choices would probably draw laughter, Key told the podcast that he is interested to learn more about the US President and how he really operates.